 Your logo is a great option here.
 If you’d rather not use it, add a photo of one of your products or a headshot.
-Head to the Overlays tab, click Add your own, then select your image.
+Head to the Graphics tab, click Add your own, then select your image.
 When it opens, use the corner handles to make it a nice size on your canvas.

 3. Add text

 Click the Text tab, find your brand fonts (in either the Ours or Yours tab) and use them to add important information like your name, title, phone number, business address, etc.

 To center your text, expand the text box horizontally so that it stretches across the entire canvas, or part of the canvas where you want your words to appear.
 Now click the Align center button on the Text palette.

 If you’d like to include other graphics, like a line to separate your words from your logo, go back to the Graphics tab and add them.
 We used a rectangle from Geometric, and skinnied it up into a vertical line.

 Unless you want your signature to appear with a filled background behind it, you should make the background transparent, so your design appears to float over the body of your email.
 Click Transparent canvas under Canvas Color in Basic Edits.

 4. Save and add to your email settings